winlover32/HoneygainPot/Docs/Debug.md

 ```

 > [!TIP]
-> This is because it failed to get the commit SHA, please contact me if this occurs
+> This is because it failed to get the commit SHA; please contact me if this occurs